Chapter 3: Breath as System

 Q: Why is my breath always so fast when I'm anxious about school?
 A: Anxiety activates the sympathetic nervous system, which directly increases breath rate.
 The pattern is normal physiology, not a defect.
 Slow deliberate exhales can interrupt the loop.
 Significant or chronic anxiety also deserves attention from a counselor or healthcare provider.

-Q: What about Wim Hof method?
+Q: What about the popular hyperventilation-plus-cold-water method some adults follow?
 A: That practice involves intense breathing followed by extended breath-holds and cold exposure.
 Coach Breath has specific concerns about that combination for adolescents without expert supervision — particularly the hyperventilation-plus-breath-hold component covered in Grade 10, Lesson 2.3.
 The Dolphin's bias is firmly toward gentler approaches at your age.

 Q: I've heard of "box breathing" being used by the military.
 Is it more effective than the slow breathing in Grade 10?
 A: Research suggests it produces broadly similar acute autonomic effects to other slow-breathing patterns.
 The structure may be useful for people who like a clear count.
 The effectiveness comes from the slow rate and the parasympathetic engagement, not from any specific magic in the box pattern.